Save up to 25%… Shop Our Birthday Sale Now!

 5 Recipes With Mushrooms for Anxiety

 Here are some convenient and creative recipes for our Reishi 415, Lion’s Mane, and Cordyceps powdered extracts.
-You can add the mushroom powder to your coffee, tea, or one of the following healthful recipes.
-Alternatively, you can simply take your mushroom supplement in capsule form.
+You can add the mushroom powder to your coffee, tea, or one of the following healthy recipes.
+Alternatively, you can simply take your mushroom supplements in capsule form.

 1. Nourishing Mushroom Elixir